Places in Landscape

 All Hallows School, Brisbane Qld

-The site once constrained with obstructive retaining walls and tennis courts has been reimagined as an inspiring courtyard space.
-Two massive heritage listed fig trees have painstakingly been retained - these trees have become the focus of the courtyard providing an extensive green shaded canopy for the students.
-Trellisage adjacent to the building provide a transition between building and courtyard.
-A fountain is located centrally in the courtyard provides an activation of the space.
-The design respects the heritage of the site and through skilful interplay of hard landscape materials - timber, stone and planting provide a great resource for the school.
+Trellising adjacent to the building provides a transition between building and courtyard.
+A bespoke fountain located centrally within Catherine Court, provides an activation of the space.
+The design respects the heritage of the site and through skilful interplay of hard landscape materials and the use of timber, stone and planting, all provide a great resource for the school.